Amsterdam Central Station Services

 The lockers vault is located at the East Entry (Ingang Oost) to the station: open 24 hours a day, 7 days a week.
 While rather expensive, the lockers are a convenient way of storing the luggage for a day or two.
 There is always a service person to help you out if there is any problem with the locker.
-The lockers do not accept coins – you pay with a credit card, Maestro, pin card or a special chip card, which can be bought at the Service Centre at the other end of the station.
+The lockers do not accept coins – you pay with a credit card, Maestro, pin card or a special chip card, which can be bought at the Service Center at the other end of the station.
 Service desk in the lockers area does not sell chip cards.

 Luggage lost on the train should be reported at the desk located to the left of luggage lockers.
 All objects found on trains are stored centrally in Utrecht.
 If you lost a piece of luggage or another object in the station, you may report it to the police, as any other object lost in the city.
 Found Objects Bureau might have it: Bureau Gevonden Voorwerpen, Stephensonstraat 18, 1097 BB Amsterdam, phone: 559 30 05.

 If you arrive for one day trip to Amsterdam, you may start your visit from a canal boat tour.
 Two canal boat companies - Rederij Lovers and Canal-Bus offer different boat cruises departing in front of the Central Station.
 Their ticket offices are located in kiosks at Prins Hendrikkade street in front of station’s the main entry (open: 9 am – 10 pm).

 You may rent the bicycles at Mac Bike Centraal East at the station’s East Entry; open: 7 days a week, 9 am - 5.45 pm; original passport and a credit card needed.
 No reservations.